Jon Huntsman Sr.: Personal life and death

 Huntsman and his wife, Karen, were married for over 58 years and had nine children: Jon Jr., Peter, Christena, Kathleen (d.
 2010), David, Paul, James, Jennifer, and Mark.
 At the time of Huntsman's death, they had 56 grandchildren, two of whom were adopted from China and India, and 19 great-grandchildren.

 Huntsman's eldest son, Jon Jr., also served as a Huntsman Corporation executive.
 He was elected Governor of Utah in 2004 and was a candidate in the Republican Party presidential primaries in 2012.
-He has also served in other governmental positions, including as Ambassador of the United States to Singapore, China, and (as of 2017) Russia.
+He has also served in other governmental positions, including as Ambassador of the United States to Singapore, China, and Russia.

 Huntsman's second eldest son, Peter, took over as CEO of the Huntsman Corporation in July 2000 and as chairman in January 2018.

 On December 8, 1987, Huntsman's son, James, then age 16, was kidnapped and held for $1 million ransom by Nicholas Hans Byrd, a former classmate.
 FBI agents traced the kidnapper and rescued James unharmed, but agent Al Jacobsen was stabbed in the chest during the arrest.

 Huntsman has published a book about his life experience, communicating moral lessons.
 Titled Winners Never Cheat: Everyday Values We Learned as Children (But May Have Forgotten), it was published by Wharton School Publishing in 2005.
 A second edition, titled Winners Never Cheat: Even in Difficult Times, made the Wall Street Journal's best-sellers list.

 Huntsman was a four-time cancer survivor.
 He died on February 2, 2018, at his home in Salt Lake City.

 Religion

-As a member of the LDS Church, Huntsman served as an area seventy from 1996 to 2011.
-He also served as a regional representative, stake president and as president of the church's Washington, D.C.
+As a member of the Latter Day Saints (LDS) Church, Huntsman served as an area seventy from 1996 to 2011.
+He also served as a regional representative, stake president, and as president of the church's Washington, D.C.
 Mission from 1980 to 1983.